mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 It is noteworthy mentioning that, having closer look at our data set indicates 'Village_Cluster' is not an independent feature.
 This kind of feature combination is uploaded as 'Combining features and visualization- wisely'.

+In order to find the best created features (ones which have stronger relation with target), some supervised algorithms were implemented.
+This is because these algorithms can consider even non linear relations.
+Finding relation between a categorical feature and a numerical target can be done through two manners.
+Firstly, considering this problem as a regression problem and using regression algorithm.
+Secondly, reversing the problem (considering our target as a feature and our feature as a target) and solving it as a classification problem.

+Indeed, in this method the prediction result of regression algorithms using a feature, which has a lower Mean Absolute Errore or Mean Squre Error, that feature can be opted as the most correlated feature with target
 ## Numerical features